2000 Benalla state by-election: Aftermath and reactions

 While not declaring victory, on election night Premier Steve Bracks labeled the Benalla result a "massive endorsement" of the Labor government, and Denise Allen said that Labor was now the party of country Victoria.
 Nationals leader Peter Ryan stated that the closeness of the 2000 budget to the by-election's date had assisted Labor.
 The loss in Benalla marked three consecutive losses for the Liberal and National parties in Victoria following the state election of 1999, after the loss of the 1999 Frankston East supplementary election and the 1999 Burwood state by-election, both lost by the Liberals and the latter following the resignation of Jeff Kennett.

-Labor had never won the seat of Benalla before in its 97 years of existence, with the seat having been represented by conservative MPs for its entire history.
+Labor had never won the seat of Benalla before, with the seat having been represented by conservative MPs for its 97 years of existence.
 Frank Bessell, a Benalla resident and rank-and-file Labor member since 1950, summarised the electorate's traditional resistance to left-leaning politics by stating that two decades ago, one wearing the Labor membership badge down the streets of Benalla town would have been "called a commo".

 Tensions were noted within the Victorian Coalition as a result of Benalla.
 Peter Ryan promised that the Nationals would conduct a full-scale review of the party, including its coalition agreement with the Liberals, and Nationals state president John Tanner stated that members of the party were in favour of considering a split from the Liberals.
 Meanwhile, some federal Liberal politicians argued that the Nationals were to blame for the loss.
 Lou Lieberman, MP for Indi, stated that Pat McNamara should not have caused the by-election by resigning.
 Sharman Stone, MP for Murray, called for a preservation of the Coalition and emphasised the importance of Liberal candidates running across country Victoria.
 Fran Bailey, MP for McEwen, said that a Liberal candidate in Benalla would have achieved a better result.
 Peter McGauran, federal Nationals MP for Gippsland, was critical of McNamara's decision to resign, stating that it played into a perception that the voters of Benalla were being taken for granted.
 Following a review, a meeting of the Nationals state council and parliamentary caucus voted to withdraw the party from the Coalition on 14 July 2000.

 Les Twentyman, a youth worker with Open Family, said that the Benalla by-election result signified a mandate for the Bracks Labor government to proceed with legislation for supervised injecting rooms in Melbourne.
 The injecting room proposal still faced opposition in the Legislative Council, and Labor abandoned the proposal in advance of the 2002 Victorian state election.
 Liberal member and beef breeder Don Lawson noted McNamara's involvement in a failed scheme to combat bovine Johne's disease as having potentially depressed Nationals support in Benalla.

 At the 2002 state election, Sykes was successful in winning Benalla against Allen and Liberal candidate Andrew Dwyer, gaining the seat with 51.97% of the two-party-preferred vote.